robotic-vision-lab/Cloud-Object-Recognition-Engine/README.md

 #### SVM classification based on covariance descriptors

-Now we can predict the classification label based on a test input PCD file and the trained SVM model:
+Now we can predict the classification labels of objects in a point cloud given the trained SVM model and a test input PCD file:

-    $ svm_predict_class pc_1.pcd model.txt
+    $ svm_predict_class model.txt pc_1.pcd

 ## References